betaglot/betaglot/docs/dev/Graphic/BetaGraphic.md

 <https://tactical-board.com/uk/rugby>

-## BetaDiagram is a subset of BetaGraphic
+## BetaDiagram is a subset of Betagramic

 How is Risk visualized?
 Percentage?